 The influenza vaccine is recommended for

-All people 6 months old and over
+• All people 6 months of age and older

 (See CDC: Child and Adolescent Immunization Schedule by Age and CDC: Recommendations for Ages 19 Years or Older.)